D12.0 Graduation Requirements

 8. A doctoral dissertation will make an original contribution to knowledge in the field and will be written in acceptable scholarly form.

 9. Upon completion of the student’s research and dissertation, a final examination of the dissertation will be carried out.
-Prior to the scheduling of the final examination, an outside committee member will be appointed by the Dean of Graduate Education via a formal request from the student’s Ph.D.
+Prior to the scheduling of the final examination, an outside committee member will be appointed by the dean of the RIT Graduate School via a formal request from the student’s Ph.D.
 Program Director.
 The appointed member must hold an earned Ph.D. degree and be a tenured RIT faculty member not affiliated with the student’s Ph.D.
 Program.
 The examination is open to the public and consists of a presentation in defense of dissertation research followed by questions from the audience.
 The public presentation is followed by a closed door final examination of the dissertation, which is conducted by the dissertation committee and chaired by the appointed outside committee member.
 At the conclusion of the examination, the committee will make a decision on the outcome.
 The committee may award a pass, award a pass contingent on specific corrections or modifications, or fail the student.
 In the case of a contingent pass, the committee’s requirements to satisfy the contingency must be communicated to the student in writing.
 Students who are failed on the dissertation defense cannot attempt the defense a second time.

 10. Requirements for the degree must be completed within seven (7) years of the date students pass the qualifying exam.